MTR-Bench: A Comprehensive Benchmark for Multi-Turn Reasoning Evaluation: Benchmark Construction

 \subsection{Data Classification}

-To construct our dataset, we first collect seed tasks from various websites\footnote{https://codeforces.com/}\footnote{https://www.nytimes.com/}.
-To facilitate a systematic analysis of models' reasoning capabilities, we categorize the public seed tasks into four predefined classes as follows using GPT-4o, with subsequent human validation ensuring classification accuracy.
-While successful task completion generally requires a combination of various reasoning skills, each predefined class is specifically designed to evaluate distinct aspects of reasoning capabilities.
+To construct our dataset, we first collect seed tasks from various websites\footnote{https://codeforces.com/}\footnote{https://www.nytimes.com/}\footnote{Statistics of raw data are detailed in Appendix \ref{raw}.}.
+To facilitate a systematic analysis of models' reasoning abilities, we categorize the public seed tasks into four predefined classes as follows using GPT-4o, with subsequent human validation ensuring classification accuracy.
+While successful task completion generally requires a combination of various reasoning skills, each predefined class is specifically designed to evaluate distinct aspects of reasoning abilities.

 \begin{itemize}[leftmargin=*] \item \textbf{Information Probing (IP)}: It involves discovering hidden but fixed information.
 As shown in Figure~\ref{example}, in ``Find the Impostors'', models determine the complete role distribution by querying about different group compositions, with the monitor revealing each group's majority type as clues.
 In this task, models should progressively eliminate distractors to reach the answer.